Base URL

 Response Format

-All responses from the Kaleidoswap API are in JSON format for ease of parsing.
+All responses from the KaleidoSwap API are in JSON format for ease of parsing.
 A typical response includes:- A response value structured according to the corresponding schema.

 detail: Details about any errors encountered.